A Canadian river story

 Telling the story of conservation

-Despite whether you believe in these tales, the conservation of these rivers and many others is anything but fiction.
+Whether you believe in these tales or not, the conservation of these rivers and many others is anything but fiction.